-Andhra cabinet approves land allocations to various entities in Amaravati
+Andhra Cabinet approves land allocations to various entities in Amaravati

-Amaravati, Jan 18 (PTI) The Andhra Pradesh Cabinet, headed by Chief Minister N. Chandrababu Naidu, on Monday approved land allocations for various entities in the greenfield capital city of Amaravati, as well as the provision of free power to weavers, among other decisions, according to an official press release.
+Amaravati, Jan 18 (PTI) The Andhra Pradesh Cabinet, headed by Chief Minister N Chandrababu Naidu, has approved land allocations for various entities in the greenfield capital city of Amaravati, as well as the provision of free power to weavers, among other decisions.

-In addition to approving the recommendations made by a group of ministers regarding land allotments in Amaravati, the Cabinet also authorized the Capital Region Development Authority (CRDA) commissioner to take action on their recommendations.
+In addition to approving the recommendations made by a group of ministers regarding land allotments in Amaravati, the Cabinet also on Monday authorised the Capital Region Development Authority (CRDA) commissioner to take action on their recommendations.

-“The proposal to alter the currency ceiling regulation for construction contracts related to the Assembly, High Court, Secretariat, and Heads of Departments (HOD) towers has been approved by the Cabinet,” the press release stated.
+"The proposal to alter the currency ceiling regulation for construction contracts related to the Assembly, High Court, Secretariat, and Heads of Departments (HOD) towers has been approved by the Cabinet," an official release stated.

 The authority to approve 22 works worth Rs 22,607 crore for L1 bidders has been granted to the CRDA commissioner, including the issuance of Letters of Agreement (LOAs).